 Your Expected Outcome Matters Just as Much

-Based on the size of your organization, and on the scenario above, you might think that your mail volume may be too small to ever generate a significant result.
-However, that’s simply not true.
+Based on the size of your organization, and on the scenario above, you might think that your mail volume may be too small ever to generate a significant result.
+However, that’s not true.

 Free Online Tools Can Set You Up for Success

-Not every test is going to result in statistical significance — and, that’s okay.
+Not every test will result in statistical significance — and that’s okay.
 There are still insights to be garnered from those efforts to guide your way forward.
-Thankfully though, there are several free and easy-to-use online tools that can help predict whether your next test could be statistically significant.
+Thankfully, several free and easy-to-use online tools can help predict whether your next test could be statistically significant.
 You can find a resource that works best for you by using search terms like statistical significance calculator.

-By using these tools — and keeping mail volume and expected outcome at the forefront of your mind — you’ll be prepared to avoid common pitfalls, such as testing for the sake of testing rather than testing to gain actionable insights that make a difference.
+By using these tools — and keeping mail volume and expected outcome in mind — you’ll be prepared to avoid common pitfalls, such as testing for the sake of testing rather than testing to gain actionable insights that make a difference.